 Yes, you can blog!
 Starting a blog is a lot like starting any type of business, if you don’t treat it as a business then it probably won’t grow and thrive.
-If you want your website to succeed you have to be willing to put in the time, effort, blood, sweat in tears and then sit back enjoy the benefits.
+If you want your website to succeed you have to be willing to put in the time, effort, blood, sweat in tears, and then sit back and enjoy the benefits.
 However, it won’t happen overnight!

 I just started this blog about three months ago, prior to that I had no idea what WordPress or plug-ins were, and I thought I was good at everything computer-related!
 My generation was raised with computers and the internet, I considered myself well educated in the online world.